 The Corporation operates its travel agency network in Canada as one business unit, allowing it to take advantage of a common administration for all its wholly owned agencies across the country, and combine its purchasing power.

 3.4 Our Employees

-As at October 31, 2022, Transat and its subsidiaries had approximately 4,035 active employees, of which 3,526 were located in Canada and the average number of active employees for fiscal 2022 totaled approximately 3,281.
+As at October 31, 2023, Transat and its subsidiaries had approximately 5,037 active employees, of which 4,582 were located in Canada.